DOBSON FOOTBALL BOOSTER CLUB

 XII.
 CONTRACTS AND MONIES

-A. Any fundraising events must first be presented to and approved by the Dobson Football Booster Club, Dobson Student Council, Head Football Coach and the Dobson High School Athletic Director or his designated representative, and the Executive Board for approval.
+A. Any fundraising events must first be presented to and approved by the DFBC, Dobson Student Council, Head Football Coach and the Dobson High School Athletic Director or his designated representative, and the Executive Board for approval.
 The General Request Form will accompany any request that includes any monetary request.

 B. The Executive Board may authorize any officer of the Booster Club to enter into contract(s) on behalf of the booster club pending final prior approval by the Board.

-C. The Executive Board and General Membership must approve expenditures exceeding $50.00 by a majority vote.
-Expenditures less than $50.00 may be approved by majority vote of the Executive Board with written documentation of the request and receipt, to be presented to the General Membership at the next regular meeting.
+C. The Executive Board and General Voting Membership must approve expenditures exceeding $300.00 by a majority vote.
+Expenditures less than $300.00 may be approved by majority vote of the Executive Board with written documentation of the request and receipt, to be presented to the General Membership at the next regular meeting.

-G. All monies raised by the Dobson Football Booster Club must be accounted for and deposited in the general booster club account within thirty (30) days following the fundraising event or immediately following the next school/banking day, whichever is earliest.
+E. All monies raised by the DFBC must be accounted for and deposited in the general booster club account within 48 hours following the fundraising event or immediately following the next school/banking day, whichever is earliest.

-J. Money raised by the Dobson Football Booster Club during a specific year does not belong to any one class of that year.
-It belongs to all members and classes and is to be used to enhance the football program this year and/or years to come.
+F. Money raised by the DFBC during a specific year does not belong to any one class of that year.
+It belongs to all members and classes and is to be used to enhance the football program this year and/or in years to come.

-K. A budget shall be established at the beginning of each calendar year.
-The forwarding balance in the general Dobson Football Booster Club account should be a minimum of $5000.00 at the beginning of a calendar year.
-Other accounts must maintain the balances or balance that they were ear-marked for by the majority vote of the General Membership.
+G. A budget shall be established at the beginning of each calendar year.
+The forwarding balance in the general DFBC account should be a minimum of $7,000.00 at the beginning of a calendar year.

 Upon dissolution of the booster club, all available funds shall be distributed to a non-profit organization operated exclusively for charitable or education purposes, preferably related to football, unless there is an incoming football team which would benefit from use of said funds.
-This distribution of funds must be approved by a vote of the Dobson Football Booster Club General membership.
+This distribution of funds must be approved by a vote of the DFBC General membership.

 XIV.
 PROCEDURES AND AMENDING OF BY-LAWS